-List on the Management Plan Worksheet, in chronological order, all major management actions necessary to implement the project during the first year of funding.
-(Worksheets for subsequent years will be included in your action plans for those years.)
+List on the Management Plan Worksheet, in chronological order, all major management actions necessary to implement the project during the first-year of funding.
+(Worksheets for subsequent years will be included in the action plans for those years.)
 Assign an approximate date for each action.
 If the action is ongoing, indicate the range of dates over which it will be implemented.
 A well-considered management plan assigns responsibility for action to a management team member.
 Indicate on the worksheet who is responsible for accomplishing each action.

-Requirements made by the funder, MSDE, should also be included in the management plan.
-These include the annual financial report, submission of progress reports to MSDE, and the final evaluation.
+The MSDE, should also be included in the management plan.
+These include the annual financial report, submission of progress reports to the MSDE, and the final evaluation.
 The final report will serve as the final evaluation.

+Management Plan Worksheet

 Action Description Date Person Responsible

-Brief Description #1 Date Name or Position
+Brief Description #I Date Name or Position

 Brief Description #2 Date Name or Position

 Brief Description #3 Date Name or Position

 Funder's Requirements

-Quarterly Report #1 Due Date Name or Position
+Biannual Report #1 Due March 1st Name or Position

-Quarterly Report #2 Due Date Name or Position
+Biannual Report #2 Due August 31 st Name or Position

-Quarterly Report #3 Due Date Name or Position

-Final Evaluation Process Date Name or Position
+Final Evaluation Process August 31 st Name or Position

-Financial Report Due Date Name or Position
+Final Financial Report Due August 31 st Name or Position

-Annual Evaluation Due Date Name or Position